wangjie212/TSSOS/README.md

 Options:
 method: "block" (using the TSSOS hierarchy), "chordal" (using the chordal-TSSOS hierarchy)
-chor_alg: "greedy" (an approximately chordal extension), "amd" (an approximately chordal extension)
+chor_alg: "greedy" (an approximately minimum chordal extension), "amd" (an approximately minimum chordal extension)
 solution: true (extract a solution), false (don't extract a solution)

 One can also exploit correlative sparsity and term sparsity simultaneously, which is called the CS-TSSOS hierarchy.